 Actually, approximately 99% of giardiasis cases go unreported (based on official reported figures vs estimated infection rates) By extrapolating reported rates of cases vs unreported, and camper/backpacker outbreaks vs other outbreaks, I come up with a number of 62,000 giardiasis cases a year for waterborne transmission in the backcountry.
 Fuzzy numbers?
 Absolutely, but much more reflective of reality that the “2 outbreaks a year” reported in this paper.

-Welch says It appears to be common wisdom among outdoor recreationists in the United States that there is widespread fecal contamination of wilderness waters.
-That common wisdom is accurate: (Giardia) Cysts have been found all months of the year in surface waters from the Arctic to the tropics in even the most pristine of surface waters.
+This paper says It appears to be common wisdom among outdoor recreationists in the United States that there is widespread fecal contamination of wilderness waters.
+That common wisdom is proven: (Giardia) Cysts have been found all months of the year in surface waters from the Arctic to the tropics in even the most pristine of surface waters.

-Attempting to refute An outbreak of giardiasis in a group of campers Welch says No cysts were identified in suspect water, Well, the water testing filter didn’t work.
+Attempting to refute An outbreak of giardiasis in a group of campers the paper says No cysts were identified in suspect water, Well, the water testing filter didn’t work.
 Doesn't that seem relevant to mention in a scientific paper?

-Welch makes an even more egregious "mistake" in Giardiasis from Wilderness Water.
-Citing Giardiasis in Colorado: an epidemiologic study he says Responses indicated that 38% of cases vs 18% of controls had camped overnight in backcountry areas.
+There is an even more egregious "mistake" in Giardiasis from Wilderness Water.
+Citing Giardiasis in Colorado: an epidemiologic study it says Responses indicated that 38% of cases vs 18% of controls had camped overnight in backcountry areas.
 He ignores the very next line in the abstract to that paper which says and drank untreated mountain water (50% vs. 17%.)
 There it is, in black and white.
 The infection rate was TRIPLE for drinking untreated mountain water in this large group.
 I think it's a great example of confirmation bias and is bad science, at best.

 The paper goes on to say: An excellent effort at such a study, however, was recently reported by ZelI and Sorenson .
 Although 16% of a cohort they studied developed transient gastrointestinal illness following a visit to an area of high use, none developed symptomatic giardiasis.
 I agree that it is one of the very best studies of it’s kind.
-However, what Welch doesn’t say is that one person was empirically diagnosed with giardiasis, was treated, and quickly recovered.
-Giardia is often not detected with a single test.
+However, what the authors don't say is that one person was empirically diagnosed with giardiasis, was treated, and quickly recovered.
+Historically, giardiasis was often not detected with a single test.
 Two more people tested positive for giardia but were asymptomatic at the time of the last test.
-About 2/3 of Giardia carriers are asymptomatic which would match this study exactly.
+Many giardiasis cases are asymptomatic.
 So it is certain at least 5.7% got Giardia, and it seems more than likely that 3 of 35 got giardia, for a total of 8 1/2%.
 On a SINGLE TRIP.
-To me, Welch went far beyond a little spin in trying to make a point.
+To me, the authors went far beyond a little spin in trying to make a point.